M4tth4ck333/superorganism-experiment/README.md

 Download .EXE : https://github.com/Tribler/superorganism-experiment/releases

+## AI before it was cool

+Together with Szeged University we deployed fully decentral machine learning in 2011 onwards, https://arxiv.org/abs/1109.1396 Completely useless, due to lack of compute.

 ## Towards recursive self-improving AI

 Strong [AI is a natural monopoly](https://dx.doi.org/10.2139/ssrn.3810366).
 Citizens should control AI.
 We want control of AI to be as simple as possible.
 Superorganism has a system where you can vote for new features.
 For example: